barryclark/jekyll-now/overviews/_posts/2018-03-19-SQLi-BadStore.md

 ![_config.yml]({{ site.baseurl }}/images/sqli_badstore/uploading_file.png)

 When there is a SQLi vulnerablility in a website, there is usually alot more the attacker can do than just login.
 Below are some of the things we did: <br>
-- I was able to log in as every user without knowing their name <br>
+- Log in as every user without knowing their name <br>
 - Uploaded files <br>
 - Read files on server <br>
-- Dumped database <br>
+- Dump database <br>
-- Viewed senstive information <br>
+- View senstive information <br>

 Things we could still do: <br>
 - Execute system commands <br>
-- DROP database, for DOS <br>
+- DROP database, for DoS <br>
 - Insert/Update records <br>